ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 After the basic QC flags have been merged the enhanced drifting buoy flags need to be merged with the level1e data.
-This process is described under Quality control in 4.4.6 in the C3S Marine User Guide (but will be moved to the level1e processing in a future update).
+This process is described under Quality control in 4.4.6 in the C3S Technical Service Document (but will be moved to the level1e processing in a future update).

 Once the drifting buoy flags have been merged the data files will no longer change and summary data reports need to be generated prior to the data moving to level2.
+See documentation in git@git.noc.ac.uk:iregon/marine-user-guide.git to create the reports.

 Level 2
 ========